johandry/CKA/README.md

 You can get the manifest file in JSON format using `-o json`.

-The container in the deployed pods are running but are not accesible from outside the cluster.
+The container in the deployed pods are running but are not accessible from outside the cluster.
 To view the nginx default web page, you need to create a **service** using either the command `expose` or modifying the manifest file.
 Executing `kubectl expose deployment/nginx` will throw an error because the `--port` flag is not used.
 So we either modify the manifest file adding the 3 lines to define the `ports` at the `image:` section, and then use the `replace` command to apply the change, like this:

 ```yaml
 containers: